 In the center of Turkey, in the area of Cappadocia, an ancient eruption of volcanoes left the area covered in a layer of tufa, a soft rock up to one hundred meters thick.
 Three volcanoes, Erciyes, Hasan and Melendiz Daðlari erupted around 30 million years ago.
 Thousands of years ago the people of this area started to build underground cities into the volcanic tufa.
 It was not too difficult to build, as the tufa is very soft, and the housings are comfortable, warm in winter, cool in summer, and a good hideout in wartimes.
 Several underground cities in his area were built in this manner, which had up to one thousand inhabitants each.
 Around 200 separate underground structures were found so far.
 36 are big enough to be called underground cities.
 The biggest are estimated that they were sufficient to hous up to 20,000 people for a short time, between some days and a few weeks, during a raid.

 The earliest written account of the underground settlements is found in Xenophon's Anabasis.
 According to this book, Hellenic communities lived underground at Kaymakli and Derinkuyu.
 This tells us, that underground cities existed in the 4th century BC, and probably even before.
 However, most of the currently known caves are from the 5th and 6th century AD.
-But it is very difficult to determine the age of the caves, except by their architecture.
-Physical methods determine the age of cave content, especially carbon, but most caves were used over centuries and have no roiginal content left.
+But it is very difficult to determine the age of the caves, except by their architectural style.
+Physical methods base on the decay of radioactive isotopes determine the age of cave content, especially carbon, but most caves were used over centuries and have no original content left.

 The word Cappadoccia comes from the Persian Katpatuka, which means "The Land of Fine Horses".
 Besides its horses, it was famous for its red ochre, ceramics and alabaster.
 Cappadocia is also famous for its wines, at least within Turkey.